ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 ## Concurrent Use

-The user wants to view changes that other users have made on the map, therefore the data needs to be kept in sync.
+The user wants to see changes that other users are making on the map, therefore the data needs to be kept in sync.
-The user should also be able to access some features of the application while being offline and later synchronize her changes to the server.

-## Data Consistency

 The data is kept in sync between the client and the server through API calls and server-sent events (SSE).
-This means the backend is always kept in sync with the users actions and users can see what others are doing.
+This means the backend is always up to date with the users actions and users can see what others are doing.

+- Calculations in the backend can always assume that database is up-to-date.
-No timestamps are needed for data consistency.
+- No timestamps are needed for data consistency.
+- No conflict handling in the frontend.
+- If a user loses the connection, the frontend must go into a read-only state.

 ### Undo & Redo